-As for wasps, genetically modified possums are defined as new organisms under the HSNO Act, and therefore possums containing gene drive systems would be classified as 'new organisms'.
+As for wasps, genetically modified possums are defined as new organisms under the HSNO Act, and, therefore, possums containing gene drive systems would be classified as 'new organisms'.
 As with wasps, risk assessments of organisms produced through gene drive systems are carried out under the provisions of the HSNO Act on a case-by-case basis by the Environmental Protection Authority.
-In addition, the Animal Welfare Amendment Act (No 2) 2015 has amended the meaning of manipulation and includes reference to genetic modification and killing.
-The implications of this Act for this scenario are unclear for its use in pest management/control/ eradication, as 'genetic modification' and 'biological product' are not defined in the Animal Welfare Act.
+In addition, the Animal Welfare Act 1999 has amended the meaning of manipulation and includes reference to genetic modification (section 3).
+The implications of this Act for this scenario are unclear for its use in pest management/control/eradication, as 'genetic modification' and 'biological product' are not defined in the Animal Welfare Act.

-Scenario 3: Rodents and stoats
+SCENARIO 3 Rodents and stoats 🛷